-Thames Valley Police is appealing for witnesses following a robbery in central Milton Keynes.
+Thames Valley Police is appealing for witnesses following a robbery in Milton Keynes.

 At around 12.05pm on Tuesday (28/5) the victim, a 33-year-old man, was walking towards the underpass on Witan Gate next to Jury’s Inn and noticed two men stood underneath, one of which had a bicycle.